zowe/community/Project Management/PI Planning/24PI2 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI2 Objectives.md

 Objective [#3396](https://github.com/zowe/docs-site/issues/3396)

 Continue with the development of the Overview and Prerequisites sections.
-Provide ad-hoc technical writing assistance to web UI squad to begin developing content about the Zen wizard.
+Provide ad-hoc technical writing assistance to web UI squad to develop doc content about the Zen wizard.
+Add links to wizard from the doc and topics in the doc from the wizard UI.

 ### CII Badge standards